Nkawkaw: Geography

 Nkawkaw is situated on the road and former railway between Accra and Kumasi, and lies about halfway between these cities.
 It is also connected by road to Koforidua and Konongo.
 Nkawkaw is one of the major towns of the Kwahu Mountains.
 Historically it is not considered as a Kwahu town because it is not on top of the mountain range.
 According to the 2013 census Nkawkaw has a settlement population of 61,785.

 Sports

 Nkawkaw is the location of football team Okwawu United and is also the location of the Nkawkaw Park (stadium).

 Accommodation

-Nkawkaw has hotels with decent services, some of which includes Dubai City Hotel, Kwadisco Hotel, Rojo Hotel, Real Parker Hotel.
+Nkawkaw has hotels with decent services, some of which includes Dubai City Hotel, Kwadisco Hotel, Rojo Hotel, Real Parker Hotel and Part Time Guest House and Pub.